Hunting eland in South Africa

 Our preferred ammunition manufacturer is Barnes.

-Use the weight projectiles that consistently performs best in your rifle.
+Use the weight projectiles that consistently perform best in your rifle.

 Other premium grade ammunition manufactures you can use are Federal Premium, Sierra, Woodleigh and others.